Saturday, 24 March 2012

 Recent times:

-Recently, the competition for a new extension called Spiral was anounced and the winning architectural practice was Daniel Liebeskind studio, unfortunately project was abandomned as the project was concidered by many as out of keeping with the architecture of the original buildings.
+Recently, the competition for a new extension called Spiral was anounced and the winning architectural practice was Daniel Liebeskind studio, unfortunately project was abandomned as the project was concidered by many

 In 2005 the internal garden in the courtyard was re-designed by Kim Wilkie and opened as the John Madejski Garden.